Condla/nifipy/README.md

 ## Prerequisites

-* A Nifi instance is up and running
+* A Nifi instance is up and running. https://nifi.apache.org/
 * No authentication is required to access Nifi-API

 ## Installation